 File Sync

-Peergos has the ability to do standard directory syncing and transparently mount a folder to your host operating system.
-This is achieved with a FUSE binding (or equivalent for Windows and MacOS).
 Peergos can do bi-directional syncing between a local folder and a peergos folder.
-It keep sboth folders in sync including deletes and empty folders.
-If a large file charges it only copies the changed chunks of the file, rather than the entire file.
+It keeps both folders in sync including deletes (optional) and empty folders.
+If a large file changes it only copies the changed chunks of the file, rather than the entire file.

 To get started with sync, first create a folder in Peergos.
 Then run the following (replace peergos with "java -jar Peergos.jar" if you are using the jar instead of the desktop app):